NeoHW/tp/docs/DeveloperGuide.md

 In many hospitals, the existing systems typically offer basic administrative information such as patient names and contact details.
 However, they often lack the capacity to delve into the intimate details of patient care.

 This app can help with personalised and effective care by:
-* viewing and managing upcoming checkup and appointment dates for each patient.
+* Viewing and managing upcoming checkup and appointment dates for each patient.
 * Utilising tags to categorize patients into groups based on conditions, treatment plans, or other criteria.

 --------------------------------------------------------------------------------------------------------------------